openstack-archive/puppet-midonet/README.md

     $ rake lint $ rake spec $ rake beaker

-**Puppet-midonet** uses Docker as the backend provisioner for beaker, so to have Docker installed is mandatory.
+**Puppet-midonet** uses Vagrant as the backend provisioner for beaker, so to have Vagrant installed is mandatory.

 You can contact us on several channels: https://github.com/midonet/midonet/wiki/Communication